stevecohenfr/EurekaPackager/README.md

 This file should be located at the project's root location (or at the same path where the script is executed)

-It's organized as follows :
+It's organized as follows (a skeleton.yml is provided, to copy, rename as 'confi.yml' and fulfill):

 ```yaml
 parameters:  # all config container